 Stephanie is the Founding President (2003-2019) of Creative Educators International Network, Inc., also known as CEIN.
 She began building this global network of friendships in 2003, one person at a time.
 Her passion for dialogue as a means to achieve a peaceful, just and sustainable world drew us all together.
 Stephanie passes away in March 2019 but she remains with us as we work for the future we imagined together.

 Here is a presentation created by U.S. CEIN Director Fatima Oliveira for Stephanie's memorial service in Washington, D.C. on April 7, 2019.

-Constance has been involved with CEIN since 2005.
+Constance is currently CEIN Advisor. has been involved with CEIN since 2005.
 She created CEIN's first web and wiki sites.
 She serves as Vice President of CEIN and Chair of the Value-Creating Garden Education Program.
 Constance lives Germantown, Maryland, outside of Washington, DC.

-Terry is the Program Chair for International Peace Education and currently serves as CEIN's Treasurer.
+Terry is the President and concurrent Treasurer of CEIN.
+Terry is also the Program Chair for International Peace Education and currently serves as CEIN's Treasurer.
 She has been a Montessori teacher for 20 years.Terry believes have a passion for nuclear disarmament.
 She lives in Boca Raton, FL.